 This post may contain affiliate links.
 Please read my disclosure.

 London Broil is a classic dish that is usually cooked in the oven.
-However, Slow Cooker London Broil is an even easier way to make this tasty meal and it comes out way juicier!
+However, this slow cooker London broil recipe is an even easier way to make this tasty meal and it comes out way juicier!

-I've cooked this Sous Vide London Broil before and it was just as delicious!
-But I really want to try the slow cooker this time around and boy am I glad that I did!
+I've cooked this sous vide London broil before and it was just as delicious!
+But I really wanted to try the low and slow cooking method instead this time around and boy am I glad that I did!

 Jump to: